 With a different sales cycle comes a different way of doing keyword research.
 Traditional SEO for products tries to be as general as possible to catch all the potentially relevant searches.

-However, when it comes to SEO for SaaS, keyword research focuses on being specific.
+However, when it comes to SEO for SaaS companies, keyword research focuses on being specific.
 This makes it necessary to aim for keywords that are as specific as possible, using different search intents to grab prospects at different points of the product research.

 Let’s say you have an article that compares your email marketing product with similar SaaS products.
 The target keyword, to fit the search intent and the specificity necessary, should be something like “best email marketing software” or “best mailing list software.”